gleb-skobinsky/Rippler/README.md

   // ...
 }
 ```
-The arguments provided in the example above will look very similar to a native iOS SwiftUI button.
+The arguments provided in the example above will produce an effect looking very similar to a native iOS SwiftUI button.

 # Experimental usage